4 Physicians Revisited: Dr. C & the Impact of a Sabbatical

 So Dr. Carlson has been making a good living, working hard, and starting to feel that 11-year itch.
 Symptoms of burnout are beginning to manifest.
 She is struggling to find joy in the day-to-day grind.
 Dr. C decides to take an extended timeout from her career.

 To keep things interesting, we can compare the outcome with a choice to take a full calendar year off from January to December.
-An additional comparison can be made by having Dr. C start her career 1 year later, showing us the cost of deferring for 1 year prior to beginning medical school, or needing an additional year to gain acceptance.
+An additional comparison can be made by having Dr. C begin her career one year later, showing us the cost of deferring for a year prior to beginning medical school, or requiring an additional year to gain acceptance.

 In the January to December calendar year off, she is unable to invest any money with no taxable income (although her already sizable investments will continue to grow).
 To cover her spending and health insurance, she’ll have to come up with $165,000 from her post-tax accounts.